How to trim marijuana

 As a homegrower, you’ll most likely be trimming your weed by hand, but some do invest in machine trimmers to cut out the monotonous trimming part.
 Commercial growers often use machine trimmers because they process such a large quantity of buds.

 Pros and cons of hand trimming marijuana

-- You can shape each individual bud and bring out the qualities of each strain
+- Individual buds can be shaped to bring out the qualities of each strain

-- You can spot issues like mold or insects
+- Issues like mold or insects can be spotted

-- Messy (you’ll want lots of rubbing alcohol or coconut oil around)
+- It’s messy—you’ll want lots of rubbing alcohol or coconut oil around

 - Usually have to rely on some buddies to help

 The high demand for cannabis has paved the way for new technologies and a whole range of machine trimmers.
 These trimmers do an incredible job of processing buds quickly, so they’re mainly used by large-scale growers producing for the low end of the market.

 Highly efficient upper-level systems like the Twister T2 (~$12,000) can trim up to 19 lbs per hour, and lower-priced systems exist, such as the Trimpro Rotor ($1,750), for commercial growers.
 For homegrowers, there are trimmers such as the iPower ($120).